 My hon.
 Friend makes an important point.
 We are certainly looking at this, but we are looking at something much wider and more long-term, because we do not believe that purely looking at the summer period is enough to assist children to get the catch-up that they truly need.

 The Secretary of State talked about the availability of laptops and computer equipment to disadvantaged pupils.
 Two months ago, he promised that that equipment would be available.
 I spoke to my schools this morning, and they have not received any.
-The Government talk easily about a levelling up agenda, but while private schools have access to that sort of equipment, as do their staff, it is not available in our state sector.
+The Government talk easily about a levelling-up agenda, but while private schools have access to that sort of equipment, as do their staff, it is not available in our state sector.
 Is it the case that the public rightly believe that the Government are failing them?

 I apologise to the hon.
-Gentleman; he obviously did not hear my response earlier, in which I explained that we have taken a policy decision to ensure that the first wave of laptops we received were going to be targeted at the children who are most vulnerable and have a social worker.
+Gentleman; he obviously did not hear my response earlier, in which I explained that we had taken a policy decision to ensure that the first wave of laptops we received were going to be targeted at the children who are most vulnerable and have a social worker.
 The second wave of laptops, which we have just received, are then going to schools and academies through local authorities or multi-academy trusts.
 We are on schedule to receive all those laptops and get them distributed by the end of the month, and I would like to take the opportunity to thank Computacenter, which has done so much work to ensure that those laptops are distributed.

 I thank the Secretary of State for enabling some primary school children to go back to school last week, not least because I am the father of a four-year-old who was desperate to get back to school and has enjoyed the education and the wellbeing that she needed; I am sure I speak for many parents across the country when I say that.
 Teachers in North Norfolk have been phenomenal in their efforts to get students and little children back to school.
 What reassurances can he give to vulnerable children who cannot go back at the moment and are remote learning that they are getting an equitable education, so that they do not fall further behind?